-Something of a time capsule, this 1960s modern house in Parbold, Lancashire is just on the market and packed with potential.
+One of the most popular houses of 2020, this 1960s modern house in Parbold, Lancashire is now back on the market with a new agent.

-The house likely dates back to the 1960s and hasn’t been on the market previously.
+The house dates back to 1968 and hasn’t been on the market previously.
 You might have guessed that by looking at the photos.
 This is largely untouched since that era and the lack of updating since the 1960s is perhaps its key selling point.
 Those furnishings can also be part of the deal too, as they are available via separate negotiation.
 I would certainly be looking to keep them in place in light of the character they add.

 Yes, it needs some work.
 That’s undeniable.
-But perhaps less than the ‘extensive modernisation’ pitched by the agent.
+But perhaps less than the ‘extensive modernisation’ pitched by the original agent.
 There are plenty of period details here to treasure and to preserve to create a special house for the modern era.
 But it will need someone getting in there before another buyer guts the houses and turns it into something bland and forgettable.
 Thankfully, it now has an agent marketing to people who would be more sympathetic to the design.

 But on the plus side, the full-height glazing, the fireplace, the light fittings, the seating, the storage, the original finishes and so much more.
 Yes, a couple of updates here and there, but you do have to look closely to spot them.
 Functional updates in general.
 Little of substance.
 This is someone’s dream 1960s pad with just the right amount of renovation.